VantageDiscovery/vantage-sdk-python/README.md

 ## Overview

-The Vantage Discovery Python SDK is divided into several modules, allowing you to manage accounts, collections, and API keys, as well as perform various types of searches.
+The Vantage Discovery Python SDK is divided into several modules, allowing you to manage account, collections, and API keys, as well as perform various types of searches.

 #### Key Features
 - __Collection Management__: Easily create, update, list, and delete collections.